VADL-24-45/FullScaleLaunch/README.md

 ---

 **End of Procedure**
-_These instructions have been provided in good faith to assist with IMU testing and data collection.
+_These instructions have been provided in good faith to assist with Operation.
 The user/operator remains fully responsible for the safe handling and operation of all software and hardware components._
 ```